-Transfer to secondary school Transfer to junior school Admission to reception classes National offer day 1 March 2023 National offer day 17 April 2023 National offer day 17 April 2023
+Transfer to secondary school

+Transfer to junior school

+Admission to reception classes

+National offer day 3 March 2025

+National offer day 16 April 2025

+National offer day 16 April 2025

-If you have applied online, your admission account will be updated on the morning of National offer day and you will receive an email during the day telling you the outcome of your application together with additional information.
+If you have applied online, your admission account will be updated from 08:30 on the morning of National offer day and you will receive an email during the day telling you the outcome of your application together with additional information.
 If you have sent in a paper application, you will be sent a letter by 2nd class post.